Skip to Main Content

 Key takeaways

-• Equipment loans are a common way to finance a semi truck, but you can use a variety of other loans for a semi truck.
+• Semi-truck loans are a common way to finance a semi truck, but you can find a variety of alternatives to get the funding you need

-• You can find alternative semi-truck loans from banks, credit unions and fintech lenders.
+• You can find alternative semi-truck financing from banks, credit unions and fintech lenders

 While semi-truck loans offer an accessible way to finance a crucial piece of your business, the downside to semi-truck loans is that they may not provide the terms or flexibility you need.
-Fortunately, you’re not limited to an equipment loan as your only financing option.
+Fortunately, you’re not limited to this type of loan as your only financing option.

-Make sure to compare multiple types of loans, including semi-truck loans, to see which one provides the best interest rates, repayment terms and loan features.
+Make sure to compare multiple types of loans to see which one provides the best interest rates, repayment terms and loan features for your semi-truck purchase.

 Term loan